Chinese Masterpieces

 Imperial Ru-Ware Cong Vase with Olive Green Glaze from the

 We are pleased to present an exceptionally fine and meticulously crafted Northern Song Dynasty Ru-ware celadon glaze Cong Form vase.
 This esteemed artifact was created as a tribute to the Emperor and his Court.
 The vase features a fire-gilded copper band around the rim and, despite a thorough cleaning, retains remnants of layered reddish cuprite and greenish malachite corrosion.
 These characteristics serve as definitive indicators of its significant age, providing more reliable evidence of authenticity than a thermoluminescence (TL) test—a standard utilized by experts to ascertain the genuineness of artifacts, thus establishing that it cannot be forged.
-The Cong vase exhibits a darker olive green glaze and displays an intricate fine crackle.
-The glaze possesses a smooth texture and is free from any agate in glaze.
-The bottom of the vase is marked by five minute spur marks, reminiscent of sesame seeds.
+The Cong vase exhibits a darker olive green glaze and displays an intricate, fine crackle.
+The glaze possesses a smooth texture and is free from any agate in the glaze.
+The bottom of the vase is marked by five-minute spur marks, reminiscent of sesame seeds.
 This exquisite piece stands approximately 7 1/4 inches in height and originates from the surviving hoard of Northern Song Imperial Ru ware associated with Emperor Huizong. ppjrs

 (click image to enlarge)